-The Band 4 receiver covers the 125 to 163 GHz spectral range (the 2 mm atmospheric window).
-The signal collected by the telescope is focused to the Band 4 cartridge using a set of warm mirrors (Figure 4.8).
-A single feedhorn feeds an OMT which splits the two linear polarizations and feeds the 2SB SIS mixers.
+Band 3 covers 84 to 116 GHz of spectral range (the 3 mm atmospheric window).
+The cartridge is fed by a "periscope" pair of ellipsoidal pickoff mirrors located outside the cryostat, which refocus the beam through the cryostat window, allowing for a smaller window diameter (Figure 4.8).
+A single feedhorn feeds an ortho-mode-transducer (OMT) which splits the incoming signal into two linear orthogonal polarizations and feeds the SIS mixers.